Investing Strategy Research

 Traditional IRAs

 A traditional individual retirement account (IRA) is tax-deferred.
-You do not pay taxes until you take money out of the account.
+You do not pay taxes until you withdraw money from the account.
 The advantage of a traditional IRA is that the IRS will not tax funds in it, thus reducing your taxable income.

 The disadvantage of a traditional IRA is that money is taxable when you withdraw it.
 Traditional IRAs can be a poor deal for younger and lower-income persons because early withdrawals could increase your income tax bill.